VisualFP/docs/SA/design_concept/content/poc/ui.typ

 #import "../../../acronyms.typ": *

 = User Interface <ui>
-This chapter describes the features of the #ac("PoC") application #ac("UI"), the high-level implementation, and how functional reactive programming could be applied to VisualFP.
+This section describes the features of the #ac("PoC") application #ac("UI"), the high-level implementation, and how functional reactive programming could be applied to VisualFP.

 == Features
 The #ac("UI") for the #ac("PoC") application includes two main components, as shown in @ui-empty-editor: A sidebar with pre-defined value blocks and the function editor.